mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.md

 case class Ev(evId: EvId, value: String, pvId: PvId)
 ```

-The following enriched structure `EvPv` is published to output Kafka topic using `ClientKey` as message key.
+Enriched results `EvPv` is published to output Kafka topic using `ClientKey` as message key.
 This topic is then consumed directly by advertisement and recommendation subsystem.

 ``` scala